Reviewed March 2, 2020 by Maria Barnes, Ph.D., Assistant Professor of Biochemistry and Nutrition

-Very low-fat or nonfat diets are not recommended for weight loss and can actually have negative health effects.
-Encourage your patients to focus on including a variety of different fats in their diets in the appropriate amounts.
+Very low-fat or nonfat diets are not recommended for weight loss and can actually have negative health effects; instead, focus on including a variety of different fats in their diets in the appropriate amounts.

 Saturated and unsaturated fats are both essential parts of our diet, but we should aim to include more unsaturated fats than saturated.
 Unsaturated fats (mono- and polyunsaturated) come primarily from plant foods, including oils (olive, canola, sesame), avocados, olives and nut butters, whereas saturated fats come from primarily animal products, including meats and dairy.
 Choose fish, lean cuts of meat and low-fat dairy when possible, but watch the added sugar that may be in products like yogurt.
 Finally, avoid trans fats at all costs!
-These fats are found primarily in margarines and processed baked goods.
-Instruct patients to read food labels and look for zero grams trans fat.
+These fats are found primarily in margarines and processed baked goods, so take time to read food labels and look for zero grams trans fat.

-4. Protein: the more you eat, the more weight you’ll lose.
+Myth #4: the more protein you eat, the more weight you’ll lose

 Simply put, most people will get more benefit out of 90 grams of protein if they eat 30 grams at each meal.
-The more lean muscle mass patients have, the more efficiently their bodies will be at burning calories.
-The more efficiently they burn calories, the easier it is to manage their weight.
+The more lean muscle mass you have, the more efficiently your body will be at burning calories.
+The more efficiently you burn calories, the easier it is to manage your weight.

-Nutrition is not one size fits all, but using scientific facts to deconstruct some accepted diet myths can help everyone — including your patients — reach their goals.
+Nutrition is not one size fits all, but using scientific facts to deconstruct some accepted diet myths can help you reach your goals.

-SO NOW PATIENTS ASK, “Well, then how do I lose weight?”
-These major points can help people reach their goals and maintain them for life.
+So now you might ask, “Well, then how do I lose weight?”
+These major points can help you reach your goals and maintain them for life.